 Here we'll put Android-powered slates up against the mighty iPad range from Apple in all the key categories, to try and figure out which devices win out.
 If you're thinking about buying a tablet in the near future, don't spend anything without reading through this first.

-- These are the best tablets you can buy for kids right now
+- These are the best tablets for kids

-- Our pick of the best tablet devices on the planet
+- Our pick of the best tablets overall

 Android tablets vs iPads: choice